FAMILIAR-project/familiar-documentation/presentations/MODELS2012/README.md

 FAMILIAR instructions: (TODO link)

-## TVL
+### TVL

-Note that FAMILIAR supports TVL models in Boolean forms and therefore does include TVL...
+Note that FAMILIAR supports TVL models in Boolean forms and therefore does include TVL.
 If you're specifically interested by TVL, you can visit  http://info.fundp.ac.be/tvl/ (including grammar, resources describing formal semantics, standalone implementation, etc.)